In this short tutorial, You will learn about how to do url validation in Angular and typescript application with input form.

 </div>

-Next, In application controller component, define the logic for regex pattern validation
+Next, In the application controller component, define the logic for regex pattern validation.

-which already has an binding to form element. - Defined the
+• Declared urlForm of type FormGroup which already has a binding to form element.

-into variable - In the constructor, initialized urlForm with new FormControl element ie url
+• In the constructor, initialized urlForm with a new FormControl element ie URL

-- these url form control will be bind with input element in html template
+• these URL form control will be bound with input elements in the HTML template

 import { Component } from '@angular/core';